Perspective

 I’ve spent over a decade designing presentations, learning systems, and complex documents for organizations working in technical and high-stakes environments.

-Across these projects, the goal is always the same:
+Across these projects, the goal remains the same:

-help important ideas land clearly without making the audience work harder than they should.
+Helping people understand what matters without making them work harder than they should.

 Writing and Ideas